Mazdaspeed3

 The Mazdaspeed3 is a sport compact hatchback introduced for the 2007 model year by Mazdaspeed and produced until 2013.
 The Mazdaspeed3 is a performance-enhanced version of the 5-door Mazda3.

 Mazda unveiled the Mazda3 MPS (Mazda Performance Series) at the 2006 Geneva Motor Show in February.
 The same model is sold in North America as the Mazdaspeed3 and as the Mazdaspeed Axela in Japan.
 The vehicle is front-wheel drive and powered by a 2261 cc turbocharged inline-four gasoline engine.
-The Mazdaspeed3 was designed prior to the latest generation of hot hatches, including the Dodge Caliber SRT-4, Ford Focus ST, and the Volkswagen Golf/Rabbit GTI.
+The Mazdaspeed3 was designed prior to the latest generation of hot hatches, including the Dodge Caliber SRT4, Ford Focus ST, and the Volkswagen Golf/Rabbit GTI.
 The engine produces a power output of 263 hp and 280 lbft of torque.
-The Mazdaspeed3 also features a limited slip differential.
+The Mazdaspeed3 also features a limited-slip differential.

 The Mazdaspeed3 is the company's first hot hatchback since the BG Familia GT-X of the early 1990s.

 First generation (2007–2009)

 The Mazdaspeed3 features the same turbocharged 2.3-liter MZR L3-VDT I4 engine from the Mazdaspeed Atenza (known as Mazdaspeed6 in North America and Mazda 6 MPS in Europe, South Africa, and Australia).
 In this application, it produces 263 bhp and 280 lbft when running on 91 octane gasoline ((R+M)/2).
 This is routed through the front wheels rather than the complex all-wheel drive system found on the Mazdaspeed Atenza.
 The Australian market receives the Mazda3 MPS with the same engine as the Mazda6 MPS with power output of 190 kW.
 The engine was listed in Ward's 10 Best Engines for three years straight.

-A GKN limited slip differential is standard, along with a six-speed manual transmission, anti-lock brakes, traction control and dynamic stability control.
+A GKN limited-slip differential is standard, along with a six-speed manual transmission, anti-lock brakes, traction control and dynamic stability control.
 No automatic transmission option was offered.
 To limit wheel slip, boost in the first gear will be limited to produce a maximum of 230 hp, boost in second gear is also limited.
 The amount of boost reduction is determined by the gear selection and steering angle.
 There is no reduction of boost third or above.